yanlynnnnn/tp/docs/team/galvinleow.md

 #### 1. Implementation of Revenue Tracker

 Revenue Tracker was implemented as it is an essential part of operating a business.
+Revenue tracking is bonded to the breakdown fiance feature, in which this feature gives useful insights to the user.

 1. The creation of 4 user-facing commands and they are the `findrev`, `sortrev`,`list` and `clearrev` commands.
 (Pull Request [#122](https://github.com/AY2021S1-CS2103T-W13-3/tp/pull/122))
     1. `findrev` command will enable the user to find revenues by date or by service code.
 (Issue [#120](https://github.com/AY2021S1-CS2103T-W13-3/tp/issues/120))